Best Wellington Boots for Winter

 Bogs have an extensive range of insulated wellington boots that are perfect for doing outdoor chores during the cold.
-Like many wellies designed for winter, Bog boots look good, but they are not super stylish.
+Like many wellies designed for winter, Bogs boots look good, but they are not super stylish.

 The soles on these boots are also rated for comfort.
-The thick Bio-Grip outsole not only insulate feet from the cold, but also provides good traction when walking in slippery conditions.
+The thick Bio-Grip outsole not only insulates feet from the cold but also provides good traction when walking in slippery conditions.
 The sole interior of the boot has an extra rubber sponge layer on the sole for shock absorption and support, offering you extra comfort no matter how long you walk.
 Plus, it is claimed that the soles are self-cleaning!…….we’re not convinced either.

 5) Grubs Frostline Boots